 The continuously increasing number of lawsuits is sure to dent

-Goldman's reputation and its financials.
-However, investors, who
+banks' reputation and financial conditions.
+However, investors,

 who have lost their hard-earned money in such investments, should

 Goldman currently retains a Zacks Rank #3 (Hold).